enderpirate98/private-phone/README.md

 Gallery: Fossify Gallery on F-droid or [Simple Gallery](https://github.com/SimpleMobileTools/Simple-Gallery/releases)

+Keyboard: AnySoftKeyboard on F-droid

+System Launcher: Nova Launcher on Aurora or Lawnchair Launcher on F-droid

+Weather: Your Local Weather on F-droid

+More to come

 If certain apps require Google Play Services or Google Services Framework there is a FOSS app that will try to replace these so that some apps still work but without the spyware, [microG](https://microg.org/download.html) will hopefully do that well enough (Disclaimer: Certain features of it may not work unless you are using a custom rom so be warned)

 If I don't update this guide again for awhile and it feels like there is missing stuff please follow [This Tutorial](https://www.youtube.com/watch?v=RQUEgwgV99I) by HowToMen for a more complete overview on improving your privacy and security in this digital world